ivanlukomskiy/x-shape-models/readme.md

 # models showcase

-Mosquito net that prints as a continuous roll up to several meters long
+Mosquito net that prints as a continuous roll up to several meters long. [[printables](https://www.printables.com/model/820145-mosquito-net-roll-for-the-patient)]
 ![Mosquito net roll](img/roll.png)

 Vase 1.
 This is a circular x-shapes pattern.
-Transform is added to move all points away from the main axis as height increases, so the vase expands towards the top.
+Transform is added to move all points away from the main axis as height increases, so the vase expands towards the top.  [[printables](https://www.printables.com/model/820157-geometric-vase)]
 ![Vase 1](img/vase1.png)

 Vase 2.
-This is Vase 0 with an added transform that rotates all points as height increases.
+This is Vase 0 with an added transform that rotates all points as height increases. [[printables](https://www.printables.com/model/820183-tornado-vase)]
 ![Vase 2](img/vase2.png)

 Vase 3.
 This is Vase 1, but cells have 100% fullness.